Culture of Brooklyn: Music

 In the early 2000s the Williamsburg neighborhood became a center of electroclash with bands like Fischerspooner and promoter Larry Tee making a local breakthrough with the scene via his Berliniamsburg party at the Luxx Club and the Electroclash Festival in 2001.

+Brooklyn served as the birthplace of hip hop's Beast Coast movement from the early 2010's and onward, with its key members being associates and long-time friends.
+They eventually joined forces in an official capacity and the subsequent supergroup consists of artists/acts Joey Bada$$ of Pro Era, hip hop trio Flatbush Zombies, and hip hop duo The Underachievers.

 The late 2010s saw a resurgence in the borough’s rap scene with the emergence of Brooklyn drill, a fusion of Chicago and UK drill music.
 Several of the scene’s pioneers, most notably Pop Smoke, are from the southeastern sections of the Brooklyn.
 The genre has since spread throughout the city and is especially popular with local born black and Latin youth.

 Art

 The Brooklyn Museum, opened in 1897, the nation's second largest public art museum, includes in its permanent collection more than 1.5 million objects, from ancient Egyptian masterpieces to contemporary art.
 The Brooklyn Children's Museum, the world's first museum dedicated to children, opened in December 1899.
 The only such New York State institution accredited by the American Association of Museums, it is one of the few globally to have a permanent collection - 30,000+ cultural objects and natural history specimens.

 BRIC Arts' Rotunda Gallery, founded in 1981, is the oldest not-for-profit gallery dedicated to presenting contemporary art work by artists who are from, live, or work in the borough.